Massage Therapy Experience

 - Neurological conditions (Parkinson’s Disease, Multiple Sclerosis, disc herniation & cerebral palsy, sciatica)

 - Repetitive strain injuries (carpal tunnel syndrome, tendinitis)

 - Temporomandibular joint (TMJ) dysfunction

 - Thoracic Outlet Syndrome (TOS)

-I have five years of experience teaching at the West Coast College of Massage Therapy (September 2008 - April 2011, as well as January 2017-present), both as a clinical supervisor in the student intern clinic and as a teaching assistant in a classroom setting.
-I thoroughly enjoy sharing my knowledge and skills with the Massage Therapy students.
-I find teaching in an adult education environment to be both challenging and rewarding.
+I have over five years of experience teaching at the West Coast College of Massage Therapy (September 2008 - April 2011, as well as January 2017-June 2019), both as a clinical supervisor in the student intern clinic and as a teaching assistant in a classroom setting.
+I thoroughly enjoyed sharing my knowledge and skills with the Massage Therapy students.
+I found teaching in an adult education environment to be both challenging and rewarding.

 Birth Doula Experience

 A birth doula provides support for a pregnant mother and her partner (e.g. husband, life partner, friend, family member) before, during and after the labour and delivery of the baby.
-My goal, as a doula, is to help create a satisfying birth experience for both the mother and her partner.
+As a doula, I helped to create a satisfying birth experience for both the mother and her partner.

 What does a birth doula do?